TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Talao markets its professional data certification solution on the Ethereum Blockchain to Talents, Companies and other organizations such as schools or training centers.

 The Talo protocol is based on a Decentralized IDentity focused on professional data.
 Talents and Companies are the only owner of their data.
 No centralized operator can decide the use or update of your data.

+Main difference with other certificates solutions are :

+	- Certificate Data are tamper proof and tracable.
+	- Issuers are identified.
+	- Recipents are identified.

 Objectives
 ----------

+For Talent, it is the opportunity to use a new technology to get tamper proof professional certificates while kkeping the ownership of data.
+Those certificate can be displayed anywhere on digital plateforms, social media, wensites,etc. They provide to third parties reliable data about professional experiences, skills, education.

-For Companies and Talents, the issuance of certificates on the blockchain with Talao protocol has several interests:
+For Companies, the issuance of certificates on the blockchain has several interests:

   - Attracting the new talents by allowing them to value the experience they will have with the company (including during the recruitment process), and thus their future employability
   - Spreading the image of an innovative and modern company through the use of blockchain technology, which is adopted above all by the younger generations
   - Mastering what the talents say about their mission and their activity in the company, and in particular avoiding the dissemination of confidential, sensitive or erroneous information
   - Valuing their own talents externally, for example with their clients, by presenting them with CVs with certificates signed by former clients.
 This is particularly relevant for service companies.

 Talao Professional Identity Relay